fusioncharts/dev_centre_docs/university/sales-dashboard-using-react.md

 ---
 title: Developer Tutorial | Building a Sales Dashboard using React Framework
 description: In this tutorial, we’ll be creating a Sales dashboard by fetching data using Google Sheets API.
-heading: Developer Tutorial | Building a Sales Dashboard using React Framework
+heading: Building a Sales Dashboard using React Framework
 author: sowmya
 date: 2019/03/27
 featured: true